The Argentine ultimately paid the price for wasting a substitution on a clearly unfit player as his side wilted badly in extra time in Lisbon

-The Rojiblancos took the lead through Diego Godin nine minutes before the break and never really looked like relinquishing the lead.
-The club restricted Madrid, one of the most expensively assembled sides in history, to a handful of openings, while the only clear goalscoring opportunity it afforded its rivals came courtesy of a misplaced pass from Tiago.
+The Rojiblancos took the lead through Diego Godin nine minutes before the break and never really looked like relinquishing their lead.
+They restricted Madrid, one of the most expensively assembled sides in history, to a handful of openings, while the only clear goalscoring opportunity they afforded their rivals came courtesy of a misplaced pass from Tiago.

 Even Atletico's foul play was intelligent, with both Raul Garcia and Miranda cynically – but sensibly – picking up yellow cards for taking down Angel di Maria while the winger was bearing down on goal.

-Ultimately, the team was just 90 seconds away from being crowned champion of Europe for the first time - just seven days after becoming champion of Spain for the first time since 1996.
-However, once Sergio Ramos headed home an equalizer with just 90 seconds of normal time remaining there was only ever going to be one winner.
+Ultimately, they were just 90 seconds away from being crowned champions of Europe for the first time - just seven days after becoming champions of Spain for the first time since 1996.
+However, once Sergio Ramos headed home an equaliser with just 90 seconds of normal time remaining there was only ever going to be one winner.

-Nothing should take away from what Atletico has achieved this season.
-That was why the collapse which so many have been predicting was so difficult to watch when it finally arrived, particularly as Simeone had contributed so directly to the team's downfall.
+Nothing should take away from what Atletico have achieved this season.
+That was why the collapse which so many have been predicting was so difficult to watch when it finally arrived, particularly as Simeone had contributed so directly to their downfall.

 However, there is, as they say, a fine line between bravery and stupidity.
 And, unfortunately, he crossed it by selecting a clearly unfit Costa on Saturday night.
 He clearly knew it too.
-He was visibly upset by something that Raphael Varane had done in the dying seconds but Simeone must have been more upset with himself for what he had done when naming his starting lineup.
+He was visibly upset by something that Raphael Varane had done in the dying seconds but Simeone must have been more upset with himself for the mistake he had made earlier when naming his starting line-up.